Codium-ai/pr-agent/docs/docs/tools/improve.md

 #### Best practices for multiple languages
 For a git organization working with multiple programming languages, you can maintain a centralized global `best_practices.md` file containing language-specific guidelines.
 When reviewing pull requests, Qodo Merge automatically identifies the programming language and applies the relevant best practices from this file.

-Structure your `best_practices.md` file using the following format:
+To do this, structure your `best_practices.md` file using the following format:

 ```
 # [Python]